insanitybit/Cricket/README.md

 will be compatible, allowing for different types of fuzzers to interact and share their corpora.

+On the server side there is a FuzzerView trait, implemented by an AFLView struct.
-Cricket provides a struct, Network, that can manage 'views' of the fuzzers across a network.
+Cricket provides a struct, Network, that can manage these views of the fuzzers across a network.

 # Status